johnnymast/mysql_websocket_chat/CHANELOG.md

+## 1.4 Helping developers to build from the project

+This release will be more about helping developers with usefull boiler plate functions.
+This will assist them to create a new project from this one quickly.

+ - Fixed a bug where dom(selector).prop(..) would not set a value
+ - Updated the comments in dom.js for later documentation.
+ - Added dom(selector).removeAttr()

 ## 1.3 Small new features

 This update will fix some small things to make the package more easy to use overall.